jacksonkunde/gpt570/README.md

 ### WHAT'S NEW WITH THIS REPOSITIORY

-## 1. Check out [jackson.txt](/jackson.txt) which contains a fictional biograph to train GPT on.
+## 1. Check out [jackson.txt](/jackson.txt) which contains a fictional biography to train GPT on.

-For more information about how I trained this model on that dataset you can checkout the config file [here](/config/train_jackson_char)
+For more information about how I trained this model on that dataset, you can check out the config file [here](/config/train_jackson_char)

 ## 2. Check out how the binary addition works